merkys/covid-lt/description.md

 Clusters were then manually analyzed to assess the similarity of the complexes.
 Complexes with ACE2 were very similar, therefore all of them fell into the same cluster.
 Complexes with antibodies were divided into 16 clusters, roughly corresponding to the different epitopes along the SARS2 spike glycoprotein chain.

+The most populous of the antibody clusters exhibits contacts with the RBM of the SARS2 spike glycoprotein chain.
+The cluster contains LY-COV555 antibody (Bamlanivimab) which originates from recovering COVID-19 patient [https://www.biorxiv.org/content/10.1101/2020.09.30.318972v3].
+S3H3 antibody which is effective against Omicron variant [https://www.nature.com/articles/s41586-022-04581-9] compose a well-conserved cluster bound to CTD1 of SARS2 spike glycoprotein chains.
+Antibodies CR3022 [https://directorsblog.nih.gov/2020/04/14/antibody-points-to-possible-weak-spot-on-novel-coronavirus/], EY6A [https://www.nature.com/articles/s41594-020-0480-y] and COVA1-16 [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687367/] which originate from recovered patients constitute a separate cluster.